Lamaro25/Customdesignsla-site/content/index.md

   <h2>Welcome to Custom Design’s LA</h2>

   <p>
-    What began in 2021 as a simple idea, learning to cast metal and create meaningful pieces, has grown into a handcrafted jewelry brand built from the ground up in Del Rio, Texas.
+    What began in 2021 as a simple idea — learning to cast metal and create meaningful pieces — has grown into a handcrafted jewelry brand built from the ground up in Del Rio, Texas.
   </p>

   <p>